JestonBlu/STAT626_PROJECT/README.md

 # Time Series Analysis Project

+#### Team Members and Responsibilities (edit as you wish)

+Joseph: Graphs, Analysis, Code Management
+Alison: Write up?
+Sean: Presentor, Write up?
+Travis:
+Akarshan:
+Bo:

-#### We can use this readme file to keep track of due dates and items to be completed
+#### We can use this section to keep track of due dates and items to be completed

+6/14: 5 minute presentation on the chosen dataset with some introductory graphs